 We quickly threw our clothes on over our swimsuits and started the trek to the Cinque Terre train platform, blissfully unaware of the sheer pandemonium we were about to endure.

 About halfway through our two and a half hour ride back to Florence, the train had emptied out a bit, so we decided to move downstairs hoping it would be cooler.
 It wasn’t.
 This is also when I noticed that my favorite folding rayban wayfarers (by “favorite” I mean they’re the second pair I’ve purchased bc I lost the first and loved them so much I bought a replacement) had apparently slipped off my head while I was snoozing and sweating away on the upper level.
-I hurried back up there and there were already two sketchy looking dudes sitting in our old seats.
+I hurried back up the stairs and there were already two sketchy looking dudes sitting in our old seats.
 I looked under the seats and didn’t see my sunnies, and then asked if they saw anything when they sat down.
 I guess they weren’t too terribly sketchy after all, as even though the one guy already had my sunglasses zipped up in his bag, he did at least give them back to me without much hesitation.
-Whew!
+Phew!
 Mini crisis averted.

 The rest of the ride was fairly uneventful.
 Thankfully.